LimeChain/eoslime/Readme.md

 The `deploy` function returns to you a ready to use [instance](#contract) of the deployed contract.

 ##### Clean Deployer
 Clean Deployer is used when you don't have a contract account.
-It creates for you a new contract account on which the contract code is deployed after that.
+It creates for you a new contract account on which the contract is deployed after that.
 The creator of the new contract account is the [`defaultAccount`](#default-account).
-In this way the Clean Deployer always deploy a contract code on a new account and for testing purposes it is convient because for example you have two tests and one contract account.
+In this way the Clean Deployer always deploys a contract on a new account.

+This brings convince in the following scenario for example:
+We have two tests and one contract account.
 The first test writes to the contract storage, but you need this storage to be clear for the second test due to some assertion or something like that.
 ```javascript
 const eoslime = require('eoslime').init();